FOR DISTANCE LEARNING

-Dealing with the COVID-19 pandemic is an unprecedented challenge for our education system and our democracy.
-Members of the Teaching for Democracy Alliance are working to create and elevate resources which may be useful to students and teachers in these new circumstances, as aggregated in the list below.
+Dealing with the Covid-19 pandemic is an unprecedented challenge for our education system and our democracy.
+Members of the Teaching for Democracy Alliance are working to create and elevate resources which may be useful to students and teachers in these new circumstances, as aggregated in the lists of upcoming events and resource offerings below.

 - The American Federation of Teachers has compiled information for those working in schools and highlighted materials from their Share My Lesson database which may be used for remote learning.

 - Bites Media is offering a promo code (REMOTE3) for three months of free use of their Teacher Portal, a resource for distance learning which allows teachers or parents to assign articles, grade student comprehension tests, and view students engagement data broken down by time spent in each multi-media asset.
 They also offer a one-month free trial of the platform, without the promo code.

 - CIRCLE (the Center for Information and Research on Civic Learning and Engagement, a part of Tisch College at Tufts University) recently launched a new data tool, Youth Voting and Civic Engagement in America, which offers a unique way to explore the relationships between voting and other forms of civic participation, and some of the (political, socioeconomic, and community) conditions that shape such engagement.
 Educators can explore the tool as well as this teaching resource which offers lesson ideas for social studies, math, art, journalism, or ELA teachers interested in having students investigate the resource on their own.

 - Close Up is using their decades of expertise in student engagement to host a series of exciting virtual programs this fall, including:

 - IMPACT 2020: Developed with the National Network of Schools in Partnership, this program will help students develop the skills, action plans, and leadership network needed to create real change in their home communities.